sugarsword/joeynmt-toy-models/README.md

 18) modify evaluate.sh to evaluate one "add" factor model
 19) repeated 16-18 above to train and evaluate another "add" factor model with dimension size 256
 15) create comparison table in README.md
-16) commit all the changes to joeynmt repo in branch factors_ss and joeynmt-toy-models repo in branch ex4
+16) commit all the changes to remote joeynmt repo and joeynmt-toy-models repo

 Model comparison table